nperon/nperon/README.md

 </div>

 I am a fullstack developer with an Open Source mindset.
-I am fond of clean coding, SOLID principles, test driven development, design patterns, agile and scrum methodologies.
+I am fond of clean coding, SOLID principles, test driven development, design patterns, agile methodology.

 I work at [OKP4](http://www.okp4.com) in Toulouse (France).
 We develop decentralized protocols and applications in line with